ChristianGarcia/ObserveEncryptedPrefsBug/README.md

 # ObserveEncryptedPrefsBug
-A minimum reproducible project to showcase a bug by which `SharedPreferences.OnSharedPreferenceChangeListener` isn't triggered if the `SharedPreferences` are wrapped as `EncryptedSharedPreferences`.
+A minimum reproducible project to showcase a bug by which `SharedPreferences.OnSharedPreferenceChangeListener` isn't triggered on key removals if the `SharedPreferences` are wrapped as `EncryptedSharedPreferences`.

 ## How to check